 While you must have asthma to have aspirin induced asthma, you may not even know that you have asthma until you take aspirin or Tylenol and get an asthma attack.
 But the vast majority of people who get aspirin induced asthma are those who already are aware that they have asthma- and these are the people that have been most studied.

 Of people who already have asthma, when questioned, about 15% can recall having an asthma attack soon after taking aspirin or Ibuprofen.
 But in studies that actually give the drug to asthmatics in a controlled setting, up to 25% actually have asthma attacks!
-So the incidence of aspirin and asthma may be MUCH higher than most people would believe.
-If you think about it, this means that between 1 in 4 to 1 in 5 people with asthma will be get aspirin induced asthma!
+So the incidence may be MUCH higher than most people would believe.
+If you think about it, this means that between one in five people with asthma will be get aspirin induced asthma?

 "… aspirin and non-steroidal